How to Clean White Leather

 Beware of using “magic” eraser sponges to clean white leather; they should be used with caution.
 Whilst the results can be impressive, remember that these sponges are abrasive (they scrape off the top layer) and if overused, they will damage your leather.

-Please note that this is a guide and we cannot accept responsibility for any damage.
+Please Note: This is a guide and we cannot accept responsibility for any damage.